U.S. Route 30 in Indiana: History

 The Lincoln Highway was planned in 1913 to run west to east across Indiana, including to South Bend and Fort Wayne.
-In 1915, the highway opened and passed through downtown Fort Wayne on its route through Indiana, and was assigned the designation of Main Market route number 2 in 1917.
-Further designations saw the route become SR 2 from the Illinois state line to Valparaiso, SR 44 Valparaiso to Fort Wayne and SR 2 from Fort Wayne to the Ohio state line.
+In 1915, the highway opened, passed through downtown Fort Wayne on its route through Indiana, and was assigned the designation of Main Market route number 2 in 1917.
+Further designations saw the route become SR 2 from the Illinois state line to Valparaiso, SR 44 Valparaiso to Fort Wayne, and SR 2 from Fort Wayne to the Ohio state line.
 In the early 1920s, the Lincoln Highway was moved south between Valparaiso and Fort Wayne, to what is now known mostly as Old US 30, passing through Plymouth and Warsaw.
 A section of US 30 in Dyer known as the "ideal section" of the Lincoln Highway was opened in 1923 and rebuilt in the 1990s.
 In 1924, the sections of the road that were part of the original Lincoln Highway was paved, followed by the paving of the rest of US 30, which was commissioned in 1926.
 In 1927, a small realignment between Hanna and SR 29 (current US 35) took place.

+Prior to the construction of Coliseum Boulevard (a "circumurban" highway around Fort Wayne), US 30 followed a route through the city.
+Entering from the west, the route followed Goshen Avenue southeast to an intersection with Sherman Boulevard, where it turned to the south.
+After crossing the St. Marys River, the route entered downtown Fort Wayne on Van Buren Street, before quickly departing to the east on Superior Street.
+The route then turned south onto Fairfield Avenue, continuing to the one-way system of Washington Boulevard (westbound) and Jefferson Boulevard (eastbound).
+East of downtown, the route followed the present-day alignment of SR 930 through New Haven and beyond.
+After the construction of the circumurban bypass, this route was kept signed as a "city" route.

-During the 1950s, US 30 in Fort Wayne was rerouted to a "circumurban" highway that was built along portions of the alignments of Beuter Road and California Road, to bypass most of Fort Wayne.
-But this "circumurban" route, later renamed Coliseum Boulevard since it passes directly by the Allen County War Memorial Coliseum, quickly became a congested urban highway in its own right as it was not built to freeway standards.
-In 1998, US 30 in Fort Wayne was again rerouted onto I-69 and I-469, becoming a true controlled access freeway bypass for most of Fort Wayne and New Haven on the north and east side of the two cities.
+In 1953, US 30 in Fort Wayne was rerouted to a "circumurban" highway that was built along portions of the alignments of Beuter Road and California Road, to bypass most of Fort Wayne.
+This route, later renamed Coliseum Boulevard since it passes directly by Allen County War Memorial Coliseum, quickly became a congested urban highway in its own right as it was not built to freeway standards.
+In 1998, US 30 in Fort Wayne was rerouted onto I-69 and I-469, becoming a true controlled access freeway bypass for most of Fort Wayne and New Haven on the north and east side of the two cities.
 The old Coliseum Boulevard routing was assigned the SR 930 designation as a result, when local officials refused to let INDOT fully decommission the route and turn responsibility for it over to the cities or the county.

+Future

+INDOT has plans to convert US 30 to a freeway from Valparaiso to the Ohio state line.